mossmanpete/ParadigmCore/README.md

 ## Use
 This part will be expanded on soon.
 The primary interface endpoint (currently is) exposed as:
 ```
-HTTP POST: localhost:3000/post
+HTTP POST: localhost:4243/post
 ```
 Where `request.body` is a JSON Paradigm order.
 This should be the primary point of contact with `ParadigmCore` for your application.
-The response from the server will tell you if the order was valid and accepted, and if so, the order hash that can be used to refrence it.
+The response from the server will tell you if the order was valid and accepted, and if so, the order hash (`OrderID`) that can be used to refrence it.

 ## Contributing